Dr. Robert B. McNutt House

-Dr. Robert B. McNutt House is a historic home located at Princeton, Mercer County, West Virginia.
+Dr. Robert B. McNutt House is a historic home located at Princeton, Mercer County, West Virginia, United States.
 The original section was built about 1840, and is a classic I house configuration, with a two-story, three-bay main facade and a one-bay-wide, two-story centered portico.
 Later additions include a one-story, hip-roofed section and a two-story ell.
 The portico has curvilinear brackets and a second story railing in the Gothic Revival style.
 The house sits on a random ashlar sandstone foundation.
 Also on the property is a contributing stone storage building / well house.
 The house was used as a headquarters and field hospital by the Union Army in the spring of 1862.

 It was listed on the National Register of Historic Places in 2001.